 The liver is the largest internal organ of the body and it is responsible for a number of metabolic, functional and detoxification processes.
 It is located in the abdomen, under the diaphragm.
-The liver is the only organ in the body that is capable of regenerating itself.
-The liver also has an amazing functional reserve with up to 70% of the functional mass impaired before symptoms may present.
+The liver is the only organ in the body that is capable of regenerating itself and has an amazing functional reserve with up to 70% of the functional mass impaired before symptoms may present.

-The liver is divided into sections (known as lobes), each of which is composed of thousands of structural and functional units (hepatic lobules).
+Your cat’s liver is divided into sections (lobes), each of which is made up of thousands of structural and functional units (hepatic lobules).

 Two blood vessels enter the liver.
 The hepatic portal vein contains de-oxygenated blood from the spleen, pancreas, and digestive system and the hepatic artery contains oxygen-rich blood from the lungs.